sushantmahajan85/frontshare_dev/README.md

 -The Falcon dashboard template MUST be used.

-illustrations made by me and uploaded to Google Drive is the final look of the website.
+-illustrations made by me and uploaded to Google Drive is the final look of the website.
 Please check often and work toward it.

 __________________________________________________________________________________
 Website information
 __________________________________________________________________________________

-Landing page:
-At the moment is needed for register and login.
+Landing page: At the moment is needed for register and login.

-Home page:
-Show new website features in form of images and text.
+Home page: Show new website features in form of images and text.
+Show new deals.
+Show news.
+Show articles .Show testimonials
-Show new deals
-Show news
-Show articles
-Show testimonials
 Example: https://prium.github.io/falcon/v3.14.0/app/kanban.html

 Profile Page: